 I was born in Muskegon Heights, Michigan on January 3, 1964.
 I am the oldest of seven children.
 I have three adult children, two sons and a daughter.
 I am also the proud grandmother of two grandsons.
 I am social scientist, trained and experienced working within diverse and demanding environments including educational, administrative, and community.
 I hold an Ed.D. in Educational Leadership, an M.A. in Postsecondary Educational Leadership and BA degrees in both Psychology and Africana Studies.
 Additionally, I have several certificates in Management and Leadership, Community College Teaching, both from San Diego State University, and a certificate from the University of Oklahoma, College of Continuing Education, and Institute on Crisis of Young Black Males.
-While in my doctoral program, I developed a new leadership framework, that is focused what I call Conscious Leadership.
-Conscious leadership is grounded in being purposeful and intentional, incorporates the sociocultural knowledge of reciprocity, allows for shared accountability and responsibility and is highly functional within organizations, which are networked and interconnected.
-I believe leadership is a natural state of being, however it must be shared and built on reciprocity.
-I think we have to begin re-educating and re-teaching what it looks like to be a conscious human being, therefore a conscious leader.
+While in my doctoral program, I developed a new leadership framework, that is focused on what I call Conscious Leadership.

 Sadhna Sharma – Research Associate

 I was born at Agra, India and my bringing up was done in different states of India.
 I am a Senior Research Fellow (SRF) from Dayalbagh Educational Institute in Agra.
 Apart from CQ, my research interests include: consciousness based education and contemplative pedagogy.
-I have a science background and I am masters (M.Sc.) in chemistry.
+I have a science background and a master degree (M.Sc.) in chemistry.
 It was during that period when I realized that education needs something more than the mechanical methods and trends which were being used in modern education system.
 As a result I had my Master’s degree in education (M.Ed.) which helped me to explore the practices prevalent in the field of education.
 I discovered that it was educational psychology and particularly the field of consciousness, which can help in the development of learner centred approaches in teaching.
-I have completed my doctoral research in the field of contemplative pedagogy.
-The research involved exploration and testing of the techniques and methods for adolescents which can be employed in mainstream classroom to evolve conscious learners.
-For this purpose, my interest developed in the readings and practices of Yoga and meditation, consciousness, Quantum psychology, Indian Psychology and Philosophy.